 Quantopian contest, but for food intake and weight

-Twelve years ago, I ate ~1200 calories a day and lost about 100 lbs.
+Twelve years ago, I lost 100 lbs. in a fairly boring manner by eating 1200 calories a day.
 Brutally unpleasant and catabolic, but mostly successful.
 It’s creeping back.
 There are no low-hanging fruits like sugarwater, fast food, eating out.
 The core problem is my satiety point is ~1000 calories above my RMR, and my body is not fooled by “high satiety” foods.

 Since then, I’ve recorded every bite eaten every day, whether 10 calories of broth on a weekend fast or a 4000 calorie binge of my favorite deep dish “lucent” pizza, using a food scale for everything, not once thoughtlessly pouring oil into a recipe or blindly applying peanut butter to a sandwich.
 This cultivated superhuman calorie estimation abilities.
 “You say this is 280 kcal?
 It tastes like 350.
 Let me see the recipe… I see, the food label for ghee is off by half.”
+My goal in recording calories is to predict true fat loss by subtracting intake from RMR so daily scale variations aren’t discouraging.
+This is why I believe my records to be so much more accurate than others’—my incentives reward precision over the default of “undercount to stay under budget.”
 I weigh frequently, have impedance body composition data, periodic RMR data from an indirect calorimeter (which I now own), sleep-wake times, all gym sessions, and daily step counts.

 Ideally, the massive longitudinal dataset contains dozens or hundreds of overlapping micro experiments (months of keto, weekend fasts, low protein, high fiber, potatoes, waves of monotonous meals) that taken together exceed the statistical significance of weeks spent in a lab testing individual hypotheses.
 Very likely, the answer is already in the data—a few weeks spread across years I gave up too early without realizing the noise in daily weigh-ins masked over-unity loss.
 If the answer to obesity requires a complex overlap or sequence of conditions, it may be hidden within and first discovered through data mining rather than invented whole cloth by a brilliant hypothesizer.
 You’d be hard pressed to find more or better data to mine.

 I am 41, mostly retired, no prescriptions or real health problems, and no stressors or even major ups/downs.
 I have the budget and time to prepare food meeting any specifications, but cannot (out of squeamishness/disgust) consume animals (35 years) or eggs (~5 years).
 Dairy I’m still OK with, so don’t send any factory farm videos and ruin those.
-Not a big supplement fan unless it’s basic with a clear upside, substituting for a missing (animal) nutrient like taurine, or magnesium.
+Not a big supplement fan unless it’s basic with a clear upside like magnesium or substituting for a missing (animal) nutrient like taurine.

 RMR_rolling = 2500